 One of the main continuous activities performed in the process of preparation and manufacturing of GRP fittings is the manual cutting of the respective components.

-As I explained in the previous post, the cutting of large diameter GRP pipes for the manufacturing of fittings has always been a complicated and lengthy affair and is therefore one of the most expensive, labor-intensive stages in the supply of GRP pipelines.
+As I explained in the previous post, the cutting of large diameter GRP pipes for the manufacturing of fittings has always been a complicated and lengthy affair.
+It is therefore one of the most expensive, labor-intensive stages in the supply of GRP pipelines.

 1. Difficulties in the assembly of components of fittings due to uneven cuts:

 GRP pipes with unevenly cut ends and cutouts are difficult to align and position.
-The process to close the gaps is difficult and time-consuming, especially for big diameters, often causing resin to drip inside the pipe and causing the movement of pre-assembled pieces, all resulting in the extension of time taken for the assembly.
+The process to close the gaps is difficult and time-consuming, especially for big diameters.
+It often results in resin dripping within the pipe and causing the movement of pre-assembled pieces.
+All this prolongs the assembly time.

 2. Dust generation: